1. Summary

 7.4.1.
 Overview

 Once an arc has been declared a match it may be collected into the result set according to the collection rules at the neighborhood level at which the arc is being evaluated.
-Recursive queries may be configured to collect at some levels of the recursion and not at others.
+Normally collection is controlled by the collect parameter, which by default is True (pyvgx.C_COLLECT) at the anchor’s level, and False (pyvgx.C_NONE) at nested levels.
+Queries with nested conditions may be configured to collect at some levels (distance from anchor) and not at others.
 The levels that do not require collection act as hit/miss filters only.
 Beyond the last level that requires collection filters will only execute until a hit is declared.
 For levels that require collection all arcs are visited (and possibly traversed) since all arcs are candidates for collection at this level.

-Collecting an arc means to collect that arc’s attributes (i.e. relationship and value) and the arc head vertex attributes and properties.
+Collecting an arc means to collect that arc’s attributes (i.e. relationship and value) and the terminal’s attributes and properties.
 The fields and select parameters control which elements are gathered into the result list.
-If collection occurs at more than one level (in a recursive query) the collected items are entered into the same flat output list.
+If collection occurs at more than one level (in a nested query) the collected items are entered into the same flat output list.
 It is possible to include a result field indicating the item’s distance from the anchor vertex.

-Result lists can be order by any attribute or vertex property, or according to user-defined ranking formulas.
+Result lists can be ordered by any attribute or vertex property, or according to user-defined ranking formulas.

 A timeout can be specified for neighborhood queries.
 It represents an upper limit for how long the query is allowed to run before terminating the query and raising an exception.